 “Fair enough.
-You seem to be taking a long time to die, considering your wounds though.
+You seem to be taking a long time to die, considering your wounds.
 Would you like me to put an end to your suffering?”
 Mercae asked with genuine kindness in his voice.

-“Wait” Yarut told him as he rolled over onto his front with great difficulty.
-He struggled to get to his knees, which lead Mercae to sigh in irritation.
+“Wait,” Yarut told him as he rolled over onto his front with great difficulty.
+He pushed off the ground, struggling to get to his knees, which lead Mercae to sigh in irritation.